SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 //introduce a new abstraction that wraps AtomicU64 inside CachePadded struct Counter(CachePadded<AtomicU64>);

-//entries are now containing Counters instead of AtomicU64
+//entries now contains Counters instead of AtomicU64
 //each Counter is a CachePadded AtomicU64
 //therefore, each AtomicU64 is now placed on its own cache line pub(crate) struct ConcurrentStatsCounter {